-16 Work Experience/ Alternative Provision
+16. Work Experience/ Alternative Provision

-The School will continue to be responsible for the safeguarding of Students placed with an alternative provision provider or work experience and will be satisfied that this provider meets the needs of the pupil.
+16.1 The School will continue to be responsible for the safeguarding of Students placed with an alternative provision provider or work experience (delete work experience if not applicable) and will be satisfied that this provider meets the needs of the pupil.
 Written confirmation from the provider that appropriate safeguarding checks have been carried out will be sought on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of its own staff.